geoblacklight/geoblacklight.github.io/_posts/2015-02-09-create-your-application.markdown

     $ rake jetty:unzip
     ```

-  1. Configure Solr to use GeoBlacklight-Schema
+  1. Configure Solr to use [GeoBlacklight-Schema](https://github.com/geoblacklight/geoblacklight-schema)

     ```sh
     $ rake geoblacklight:configure_jetty
     ```

-  1. Start the Solr server
+  1. Start the jetty Solr server

     ```sh
     $ rake jetty:start
     ```
-  *Note:* this will start the Solr server and keep it running until you stop it.
+  *Note:* this will start the jetty [Solr server](http://127.0.0.1:8983/solr) and keep it running until you stop it.
 Other Jetty commands  available to control Solr include:

     ```sh
     $ rake jetty:stop # Stops Jetty